 We’re launching a campaign to end period poverty in Scotland, adding our voice to some other amazing organisations already doing great work in this area.

 The impact of poverty can often by a hidden problem but according to the Trussel Trust over 133,000 people attended a food bank last financial year.
-Women and girls living in poverty in Scotland cannot afford tampons or sanitary towels and are being forced to resort to using newspapers and socks.
+Women and girls living in poverty in Scotland cannot afford tampons or towels and are being forced to resort to using newspapers and socks.
 In fact, a new survey from Plan International UK found one in five girls have changed to a less suitable sanitary product and one in seven have had to borrow products from a friend due to cost issues.

 What can you do to help?

 Keep products in your meeting place

-The new Plan International UK survey also found that around one in 10 girls have been unable to afford sanitary products so how about having a small number available in the toilets where ever your unit meets?
+The new Plan International UK survey also found that around one in 10 girls have been unable to afford period products so how about having a small number available in the toilets where ever your unit meets?
 We want girls to have the best possible experience in guiding, so whether their period arrives unexpectedly or they were unable to buy enough products to last the duration – let’s do our bit to make girls’ lives easier.

 End the stigma!